deepkashiwa20/DL-Traff-Graph/README.md

 ```
 cd /workMETR

-# Debug the model on video card number 1 :
+# Debug the model on video card 1 :
 python STGCN.py 1

-# Run the main program to train, prediction and test on video card number 1:
+# Run the main program to train, prediction and test on video card 1:
 python pred_STGCN3.py 1

 # View the result after the operation is complete.